extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/dcf_cli/basic_cli.rst

 Examples
 ~~~~~~~~

-Use the ``bwc --help`` command to display Brocade Workflow Composer commands and their functions.
+Use the ``bwc --help`` command to display Extreme Workflow Composer commands and their functions.

 .. code-block:: guess